notadeejay/rbc-training/data/Week 3 Day 1/02__Pseudo Selectors__Reading.md

   }
 ```

-Would only apply to the first li element in the list.

 ![first-of-type example](https://d3vv6lp55qjaqc.cloudfront.net/items/2A4300010N0S2v1K091O/Image%202017-09-17%20at%202.06.38%20PM.png)

-### Nth Of Type
+### :nth-of-type

-Nth-of-type works let's you select an element based on its type and order.
-For example, if we wanted to only select
-every other planet in our list:
+`nth-of-type` lets you select an element based on its type and order.
+For example, if we wanted to only select every other (odd) planet in our list:

 ```css
   .planet-list li:nth-of-type(odd) {